ihenyeni/ansible-tut/README.md

 # ansible-tut

 This is our ansible repos today.

+Swicthed terminals today.
+Please update